dotnet/AspNetCore.Docs/aspnetcore/contribute/style-guide.md

 - Spell and grammar check the document
 - Use short and simple sentences, they are easier to understand and more easily translated.
 Split up long sentences if you can do it without being too redundant or sounding unnatural
 - Use everyday words.
-Use natural language, be less formal but not less technical.
+Use natural language, be less formal but not less technical
+- Avoid the following words:
+  - Please
+  - First, next, last, finally.
+List the instructions without these words.
 - Use a screenshot when it can save words or simplify the section
 - Add code comments to help explain a step, especially in code snippets you import
 - Don't copy/paste code into the *.md* file (except for small code segments).
 Use code snippets (see next section)